KezzyNgotho/Backend-Developer-Internship/README.md

+# Overview
-# inventory-api is a robust inventory management system designed to streamline your business operations.
+inventory-api is a robust inventory management system designed to streamline your business operations.
   With features tailored to meet the needs of small and medium-sized enterprises, this application simplifies inventory tracking and optimizes your supply chain.

 ## Setup Instructions